EmpyreanKnight/AIOpsInterpretation/README.md

 We recommend use an [Anaconda](https://docs.anaconda.com/anaconda/install/) enviorment with Python version 3.8.3, install the `xgboost` and `rgf-python` packages through `pip`,then everything would be ready.
 If you insist to install a Python distribution from elsewhere and failed to import the `mkl` package, you could delete the two related lines in the `utilities.py` file.
 However, doing so would make the NN model to use unlimited CPU cores.

-2. Have the data file ready: Please download and place the data files (`google_job_failure.csv` and `disk_failure_v2.csv`) and place them in the same folder with source code files.
+2. Have the data file ready: Please download and place the data files (`google_job_failure.csv` and `disk_failure_v2.csv`) in the same folder with source code files.
 You could also have the data files in other folders with other names, but make sure to change the related variables in the `utilities.py` file.

 3. Take care of configuration variables: The code contains a few variables to control the input and output folder and file names.
 The variables related to the data file are located at the head of the `utilities.py` file, and variables related to the experiment output file and trained model save folder are located at the head of each experiment code file.
 Note that the experiment code removes the old output file before execution, so ensure you have saved the previous version.
 If you choose to save pickled models, please make sure the folder exists.